crusher-dev/documentation/docs/reference/client/cli.md

 ### Install

-`install` - installs the Windows QuestDB service.
+`install` - installs the Windows Crusher service.
 It will start automatically at startup.
 This command is only available on Windows.

 ```shell